package-operator/package-operator.github.io/content/en/docs/concepts/big-packages.md

 To get around this limitation, Package Operator allows offloading big objects into an auxiliary API `ObjectSlice`.
 Instead of all objects being defined inline in the parent `ObjectDeployment` or `ObjectSet` one or multiple `ObjectSlice`s can be specified.

-In contrast to `ObjectDeployment` the `ObjectSlice`s are immutable.
+In contrast to `ObjectDeployment`s, `ObjectSlice`s are immutable.
-When updating a `ObjectDeployment` a new `ObjectSlice` needs to be created, which contains the desired changes.
+When updating an `ObjectDeployment` a new `ObjectSlice` needs to be created, which contains the desired changes.
 Only when referencing this new slice instead of the current slice from the ObjectDeployment, will the change be applied.

 {{< alert text="When using the `Package` API, Package Operator will automatically split packages that reach a certain limit by using the `ObjectSlice` API." />}}